boom-lab/crocolake-matlab/README.md

 ## CrocoLake-Matlab

-CrocoLakeTools is a collection of Matlab scripts that shows how to interface with CrocoLake and Argo's parquet databases.
+CrocoLake-Matlab is a collection of Matlab scripts that shows how to interface with CrocoLake and Argo's parquet databases.

 ### Table of Contents
 1. [Usage](#usage)